For Mac and Windows

 How can I cancel the analysis of one or more songs?

-Go to the Analysis Queue and select the songs that you want to cancel the analysis of.
+Go to the Task Queue and select the songs that you want to cancel the analysis of.
 Control-Click (Mac) or Right-Click (Windows) and choose Cancel Task.

 How can I cancel the analysis of all songs?

-Go to the Tools menu and and select Clear Analysis Queue.
+Go to the Tools menu and select Clear Task Queue.

 The BPM estimated by beaTunes is twice/half as fast as the actual BPM.
 Why is that and how can I fix this?

-To most BPM analyzers (incl. beaTunes) a song that has a BPM of 120 looks very much like a song that has a BPM of 60 or even 30.
-Therefore you need to specify the approximate range of BPM you expect, when you start the analysis.
+Should you encounter many octave errors, you might want to specify the approximate range of BPM you expect, when you start the analysis.
 However, sometimes this is hard - especially when you analyze hundreds of songs.
-Therefore beaTunes offers several ways to correct the measured BPM.
+Therefore, beaTunes offers several ways to correct the measured BPM.

 How can I update to a new version of beaTunes?